vmittal27/file-compressor/README.md

 # Lossless File Compressor

-C Implementation of a lossless file compression suite, using the Lempel-Ziv-Welch (LZW) algorithm, with on-par or better compression performance than the `ncompress` utility.
+C Implementation of a lossless file compression suite, using the Lempel-Ziv-Welch (LZW) algorithm, with on-par or better compression performance than the native UNIX `compress` utility.

-Benchmarks suggest that for small files, the compression ratio is about the same or slightly better while the compression time is a few percentage points slower.

-For large files, the compression ratio is around 20-30% better while the total time for compression and decompression tends to be significantly larger (2-5x).
+Benchmarks (See [Testing](##Testing)) suggest that for intermediate code sizes (`MAXBITS` = 11 to 13), this implementation achieves about 7-12% higher compression ratios at the expense of a significant increase in compression time.

+For smaller or much larger code sizes, the compression ratios are roughly on par as `compress`, but still have a significant compute time penalty.
+To guard against this time penalty, string table pruning only occurs for `MAXBITS > 10`, which reduces computation time in half.
+Based on this testing, the recommended (and default) setting for `MAXBITS` is 12.

 ##  Lempel-Ziv-Welch (LZW) Algorithm